 Tips to Improve Your Oral Presentation Skills

-Even after several years’ of public speaking and delivering oral presentations, I still find myself stumbling over my words and nervously biting my nails prior to a talk.
-Some people naturally ooze personality and are born with flare and unlimited confidence, but to be honest the majority of us tend to find public speaking somewhat daunting.
+After years’ of delivering oral presentations, I still find myself stumbling over my words.
+Some people naturally ooze personality and are born with flare, but the majority of us find public speaking daunting.

 In her book Communicating for Results, Cheryl Hamilton estimates that as much as 75% of the population struggles with a fear of public speaking.
 That means, for example, some 238 million people in the United States feel nervous about talking to others.